ashdavies/talks/2019-08-30-refactoring-legacy-code-with-kotlin/refactoring-legacy-code-with-kotlin.md

 # Kotlin ![](kotlin-logo.png)

-^ Many arguments for Kotlin of Java
+^ Many arguments for Kotlin over Java

-^ Code that looks familiar
+^ Code that looks consistently familiar

 ^ Code that behaves idiomatically

-^ Code that looks concise
+^ Code that looks terse and concise

 ^ Aggressive development including new features